 All this is a subjective living account over the context of sustaining within frugality.
 That is; objectively speaking – a sharing of thoughts upon nutritional sustenance; within tenaciously limited fiscal resources.
-This lifestyle I follow at many prolonged times beyond / outside of my will or choice – only serves as anecdotal account of lone survival.

 Part I/III – my history.